 Think about propagating rafting pond plants in your pond or container pond now if they have been vigorous this year and spread out across the water surface.

-Tidy them up by removing some of the growth by hand by taking cuttings from the rooted pieces that are spread across the water.
+- Take cuttings from the rooted pieces that spread across the water.

-Don't remove the whole plant or all its long growth as the pond or container minipond water could go green.
+- Don't remove the whole plant or all its long growth.
+The pond or miniature container pond water could go green through exposure to sunshine.

-Repot the cuttings (see our Tips and Advice page) into new mesh baskets with aquatic compost and you have plants to give away or fresh, new plants to grow on to replace the older parent plant.
+- Use mesh baskets with aquatic compost - you can have more plants to give away or fresh, new plants to replace the older parent plant

-Or you can plant some of the rooted cuttings back into the original mesh basket which will thicken up the parent plant at its source.
+- Or plant some of the rooted cuttings back into the original mesh basket to thicken up the parent plant at its source.

-Newly potted baskets should be encouraged to root by standing the base of the basket in water and when it is rooted lower the basket so that the crown of the plant is submerged under the water surface to the depth specified on its ticket.
+- When rooted lower the basket so that the crown of the plant is submerged under the water surface to the depth specified on its ticket.